Jim Pfaendtner

 Jim Pfaendtner is an American chemical engineer.
+He was named Provost at North Carolina State University in Raleigh, North Carolina after serving as the Louis Martin-Vega Dean of Engineering.
+With more than 12,500 students, 750 faculty and staff members and more than $290M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.

-He is currently serving as the Dean for the College of Engineering at NC State University.
-He was the Steve and Connie Rogel Professor and chair of chemical engineering and professor of chemistry at the University of Washington.
+Pfaendtner is the 10th permanent dean to lead the College of Engineering.
+Before joining NC State, he was the Steve and Connie Rogel Professor and chair of chemical engineering and professor of chemistry at the University of Washington.
 He additionally served as the associate vice provost for research computing.
-Pfaendtner is also staff scientist at the Pacific Northwest National Laboratory.
+Pfaendtner was a staff scientist at the Pacific Northwest National Laboratory.
 Since August 1, 2023, Pfaendtner has been the Louis Martin-Vega Dean of the College of Engineering at North Carolina State University.
+On May 11, 2026, Pfaendtner will become executive vice chancellor and provost of North Carolina State University.

 Background and education

 Pfaendtner grew up in Grand Rapids, Michigan and graduated from Forest Hills Central High School.
 He completed his B.S. in chemical engineering from Georgia Institute of Technology in 2001 and obtained a Ph.D. in chemical engineering from Northwestern University in 2007 under the direction of Linda Broadbelt.
 Pfaendtner was awarded an International Research Fellowship from the National Science Foundation in 2007 and completed postdoctoral research with Greg Voth and Michele Parrinello from 2007–2009.